Squeezing codes: robust fluctuation-stabilized memories: Outlook

 From a condensed matter perspective, it is natural to ask whether or not the various squeezing codes defined in this work belong to the same phase of matter.
 Answering this question requires defining exactly what one should mean by a ``phase'' in the context of non-equilibrium dynamics, and since doing so is in fact rather nontrivial, we will not elaborate on the details here (see e.g. \cite{rakovszky2024defining}).
 We instead content ourselves with a few general remarks.

 One notion of phase equivalence comes from the renormalization group, with two models of dynamics being in the same phase if they flow to the same fixed point under RG.
 In this sense, the different squeezing codes studied here should constitute distinct phases of matter, since they perform error correction in qualitatively different ways and with different symmetries, and a good RG scheme should preserve information about how error correction is performed along its flow.
-Unfortunately, a satisfactory RG for noisy cellular automata has not yet been fully worked out, and developing one would be an important next step towards understanding the different universality classes of robust memories.
+However, a satisfactory RG for noisy cellular automata has not yet been fully worked out, and developing one would be an important next step towards understanding the different universality classes of robust memories.

 Another notion of phase equivalence can be formulated in terms of ``smooth'' deformations to the dynamics.
-To this end, we may say that two probabilistic cellular automata $\mca_a,\mca_b$ are in the same ``memory phase'' if there exists a one-parameter family $\mca(\l)\, \l \in [0,1]$ of probabilistic cellular automata such that $\mca(0) = \mca_a$ and $\mca(1) = \mca_b$, $\mca(\l)$ is a robust memory preserving the same logical bit(s) of information for all $\l \in [0,1]$, and the logical states of $\mca_a$ are mapped bijectively to those of $\mca_b$ under a path where $\l$ is slowly tuned from $0$ to $1$.
+To this end, we may say that two probabilistic cellular automata $\mca_a,\mca_b$ are in the same ``memory phase'' if there exists a one-parameter family $\mca(\l)\, \l \in [0,1]$ of probabilistic cellular automata such that \begin{enumerate} \item $\mca(0) = \mca_a$ and $\mca(1) = \mca_b$; \item $\mca(\l)$ is a robust memory preserving the same logical bit(s) of information for all $\l \in [0,1]$; and \item the logical states of $\mca_a$ are mapped bijectively to those of $\mca_b$ under a path where $\l$ is slowly tuned from $0$ to $1$. \end{enumerate} $\mca_a$ and $\mca_b$ are thus in the same memory phase if $\mca_a$ can be smoothly turned into $\mca_b$ while faithfully retaining encoded information during this process.
+The extent to which relationships hold between this notion of phase equivalence and a notion based on RG is not something we will concern ourselves with here.